-Service units are teams of volunteers that work together to provide a quality Girl Scout Leadership Experience for the girls in their community through events and other activities.
+Service units are teams of volunteers who work together to provide a quality Girl Scout Leadership Experience for the girls in their community through events and other activities.

-Site-based volunteers work with girls at locations such as schools, churches, and community centers to bring the Girl Scout Leadership Experience to them for a specific program, series, or activity.
+Site-based volunteers work with girls at locations such as schools, churches, and community centers to bring the Girl Scout Leadership Experience to them for a specific program series.

 Advisory volunteers work with council staff to provide development and guidance for volunteers and girls, as well as make recommendations on operational decisions.
 These volunteers provide a quality Girl Scout Leadership Experience for girls through service in an advisory capacity.

 Episodic volunteers help with events and other activities occasionally.
-Episodic volunteers may help with one event a year, or may help with a monthly activity, or at other times that extra help is needed and the volunteer is available.
+Episodic volunteers may help with one event a year, a monthly activity, or at other times that extra help is needed and the volunteer is available.